Kyaw Tun: Career

 He was elected as a member of parliament in the 1947 election from Insein North.
-In 1950, he became the parliament secretary for Forestry and Agriculture Ministry.
+In 1950, he became the parliament secretary for the Forestry and Agriculture Ministry.
 In 1952, he became Minister for the same department.

-From 1956 to 1960, he worked as the president of Economy and Trade Organization.
-In 1956, when U Nu resigned from Prime Minister Post to take up the president post of AFPFL Thakin Kyaw Tun also resigned from the minister post to work along with U Nu as the general secretary of AFPFL.
+From 1956 to 1960, he worked as the president of the Economy and Trade Organization.
+In 1956, when U Nu resigned from the Prime Minister Post to take up the president post of AFPFL Thakin Kyaw Tun also resigned from the minister post to work along with U Nu as the general secretary of AFPFL.

 Because of the differences among the leaders of AFPFL, the party split in 1958.
 Thakin Kyaw Tun became the general secretary of AFPFL (clean) faction which was led by U Nu and Thakin Tin.

-Thakin Kyaw Tun’s post as the minister for Forestry and Agriculture and Cooperatives and Good Distribution in the new AFPFL (clean) government lasted only for 3 month and 17 days, cut short by the first Coup de ta by the army in 1958.
+Thakin Kyaw Tun's post as the minister for Forestry and Agriculture and Cooperatives and Good Distribution in the new AFPFL (clean) government lasted only for 3 months and 17 days, cut short by the first Coup de ta by the army in 1958.

-He did not participate in 1960 election, instead playing the role of general secretary of “Union Party”, formerly the AFPFL (clean) party.
+He did not participate in the 1960 election, instead playing the role of general secretary of “Union Party”, formerly the AFPFL (clean) party.
 During the split between “U-BO” and “Thakin” fractions, Thakin Kyaw Tun led the Thakin Fraction.

 In 1964, he resigned from the Union Party and joined the Burmese Way to Socialist Party and in 1965 we worked as the president of Trade Corporation No. 6.
-He worked as the Ambassador of Burma to Soviet Union, Poland and Romania based in Moscow from 1969 to 1975, after which he retired.
+He worked as the Ambassador of Burma to the Soviet Union, Poland and Romania based in Moscow from 1969 to 1975, after which he retired.

+Death

 On 6 February 1980, he died in Yangon, leaving his wife, Daw Sein Thaung and 9 children.